Internal · Instructor Reference

 Obj: situations producing slack; hazards; correction techniques.

-Std: recognises slack and applies immediate, positive, smooth corrective action.
+Std: recognizes slack and applies immediate, positive, smooth corrective action.

 Obj: release with normal towline tension; clear of other aircraft; clearing turn; immediate-release situations.